 Your pup’s pancreas doesn’t produce normal digestive enzyme anymore because those cells were destroyed during the bout of pancreatitis.
 You’ll have to supplement your dog with special medications that contain digestive enzymes.

-What food is best for dogs with pancreatitis?
 If your dog has pancreatitis, he needs to eat a low fat food.
-There are prescription diets that are bland, low in fat, such as Hill’s i/d.
+There are prescription diets that are bland, low in fat, such as Hill's i/d Prescription.
+Eagle Pack Reduced fat is also a great (and more affordable) option.
 If you are cooking for your dog, you’ll want to stick with bland foods such as chicken and rice, lean ground beef, non-fat yogurt, and non-fat cottage cheese.